Bandwidth/bandwidth.github.io/voice/bxml/verbs/transfer.md

 | diversionReason        | (optional) Can be any of the following values: <br>`unknown`<br>`user-busy`<br>`no-answer`<br>`unavailable`<br>`unconditional`<br>`time-of-day`<br>`do-not-disturb`<br>`deflection`<br>`follow-me`<br>`out-of-service`<br>`away` <br><br>This parameter is considered only when `diversionTreatment` is set to `stack`.
 Defaults to `unknown`.                                                                                                                                                                                                                                                                                               |

-When the called party hangs up, if the `transferCompleteUrl` attribute is specified, the [TransferComplete](../callbacks/transferComplete.md) callback is sent to the `transferCompleteUrl` and the BXML returned by that callback are executed.
+When the called party hangs up, if the `transferCompleteUrl` attribute is specified, the [TransferComplete](../callbacks/transferComplete.md) callback is sent to the `transferCompleteUrl` and the BXML returned by that callback is executed on the original call.
 Verbs following the `<Transfer>` will be ignored when the `transferCompleteUrl` attribute is specified.

 If no `transferCompleteUrl` is specified, no event will be sent, and execution of verbs following the `<Transfer>` tag continues when the called party hangs up.

+Note that the [TransferComplete](../callbacks/transferComplete.md) callback is only sent if the call is still active after the `<Transfer>` completes.
+If you need an event delivered for every `<Transfer>` regardless of how it ends, see the [Transfer Disconnect](../callbacks/transferDisconnect.md) event below.

 ### Nested Tags
 Between 1 and 8 `<PhoneNumber>` tags must be nested within the `<Transfer>` tag to define the called parties.
 If more than